 - Step 5: Write a transform with SSIS expression language.
 The developer then has to perform transformations on the incoming data.
 This could include validating data or combining two values into a single, derived value.
 SSIS comes with its own programming language to make scripting easier.
 The SSIS Expression Language has a syntax similar to C or C#.
 It allows the developer to write conditional logic that checks, for example, if the values in a table are above certain required thresholds.
 Suppose the developer is copying over data on enterprise purchasing prices.
 An ETL script with Expression Language can check if the validity date has not passed yet, and only copy over unexpired pricing data.
 The developer can also make use of Biml (Business Intelligence Markup Language), which uses XML-based syntax to define data transforms.

 - Step 6: Optimize data extraction and transform.
 Computer scientist Donald Knuth wrote the famous words “premature optimization is the root of all evil.”
-In the case of data extraction, therefore, you want to consider optimization after your basic data extraction and transform is in place.
+In the case of data extraction, therefore, you want to consider optimization after your basic data extraction and transformation are in place.
 In this step, the SSIS coder considers the queries that are being run and eliminates performance bottlenecks.

 - Step 8: Write the data loading script.
 The developer will now write the data loading script that populates your destination database or another store of data.

 - Step 9: Test the data loading.
 The logic that loads your data must be stress-tested to identify bottlenecks as well as logic problems.
 The SSIS expert has to comprehensively test the entire data warehousing flow as contained in your scripts.